 Basics of Disney Genie+ at Disney World

-Genie+ at Walt Disney World costs $15 per person per day.
-It works very similarly to the now retired MaxPass from Disneyland.
-You can either add Genie+ to the length of your ticket (like adding a Park Hopper or any other ticket option) or you can buy Genie+ a la carte by purchasing starting at midnight on any given day you plan to be in the parks.
-While it’s obviously more convenient to add Genie+ to the entire length of your ticket, you can save money by only buying Genie+ for the days you really need it.
+Genie+ at Disney World works very similarly to the now retired MaxPass from Disneyland.
+While Disney used to allow guests to add Genie+ to the length of a ticket in advance of a trip, guests must now buy Genie+ a la carte by purchasing starting at midnight on any given day they plan to be in the parks.
+This definitely gets onerous since you need to add Genie+ every day, though you can save money by only buying Genie+ for the days you really need it.

 Once you’ve purchased Genie+, that unlocks the ability for you to make Lightning Lane selections.
 Lightning Lanes have replaced the old Fastpass lanes.
 Think of Lightning Lanes as the physical line you will enter and Genie+ as the key that gives you access to the line (H/T Brooke McDonald as our guest on Disney Deciphered for this helpful explanation).

 It’s important to note that Genie+ allows you to book the next available return time for an attraction.
 You cannot otherwise select a time of your choosing.
-The system gives you a return window of 1 hour to visit an attraction via the Lightning Lane.
+When you select an attraction through Genie+, the system gives you a return window of 1 hour to visit an attraction via the Lightning Lane.

-IAS Lightning Lanes are essentially paid Fastpass – you pay for access to the Lightning Lane for a single ride.
-IAS Lightning Lanes are separate from Genie+ Lightning Lanes.
-They can be used in conjunction with Genie+ or completely independently.
-Guests are limited to purchasing access to just two IAS attractions per day, although there are a total of 8 of them across the 4 parks.
-Those attractions and their cost are:
+Individual Lightning Lanes are essentially paid Fastpass – you pay for access to the Lightning Lane for a single ride.
+Individual Lightning Lanes are separate from Genie+ Lightning Lanes.
+They can be used in conjunction with Genie+ or completely independently and do not require a purchase of Genie+.
+Guests are limited to purchasing access to just two Individual Lightning Lane attractions per day, although there are a total of 4 of them across the 4 parks.
+Those attractions and their date dependent costs (source: Thrill Data) are:

-While this article will focus mostly on Genie+ strategies, we will also touch upon some Individual Attraction Selection strategies when they affect your Genie+ strategy.
+While this article will focus mostly on Genie+ strategies, we will also touch upon some Individual Attraction Selection/Individual Lightning Lane strategies when they affect your Genie+ strategy.